acones96/java-spring-framework/Seccion25/README.md

 We can verify the credentials were set correctly by using `git config --global --list`, which allow us to see the credentials we are working with.

+We can log in using SSH (`ssh-keygen -o`) so we don't need to log in each time we want to do a modification, but first we need to add the key generated into your GitHub profile.

 ## Git Workflow Areas

 1. **Working Directory** *(or Working Tree)*